21BCS035/Real-time-weather-monitoring/README.md

 Weather Alerts:

 User-configurable alert thresholds based on temperature.
-Alerts when the temperature exceeds a defined threshold (e.g., 35°C).
+Alerts when the temperature exceeds a defined threshold (e.g., 35°C) in a interval of 5 minutes but user has to first set the threshold and update that.

 Responsive Design:
 The UI is responsive and visually appealing, built using Material-UI components for a modern look and feel.